pedrocmesquita/eCourse/README.md

 this case, it is acceptable as the inconsistencies are meant to provide samples of different valid approaches.

-_Base logo created with [kammerl ascii signature](https://www.kammerl.de/ascii/AsciiSignature.php) using font "big"_
+_eCourse logo created with [kammerl ascii signature](https://www.kammerl.de/ascii/AsciiSignature.php) using font "big"_

 ## Who do I talk to?